Elite: Education

+Social clubs

 Most holders of top positions in the power elite possess exclusive membership to one or more social clubs.
 About a third belong to a small number of especially prestigious clubs in major cities like London, New York City, Chicago, Boston, and Washington, D.C.

 Impacts on economy

-In the 1970s an organized set of policies promoted reduced taxes, especially for the wealthy, and a steady erosion of the welfare safety net.
+In the 1970s, an organized set of policies promoted reduced taxes, especially for the wealthy, and a steady erosion of the welfare safety net.
 Starting with legislation in the 1980s, the wealthy banking community successfully lobbied for reduced regulation.
 The wide range of financial and social capital accessible to the power elite gives their members heavy influence in economic and political decision making, allowing them to move toward attaining desired outcomes.
 Sociologist Christopher Doob gives a hypothetical alternative, stating that these elite individuals would consider themselves the overseers of the national economy.
 Also appreciating that it is not only a moral, but a practical necessity to focus beyond their group interests.
 Doing so would hopefully alleviate various destructive conditions affecting large numbers of less affluent citizens.

 Global politics and hegemony

-Mills determined that there is an "inner core" of the power elite involving individuals that are able to move from one seat of institutional power to another.
+Mills determined that there is an "inner core" of the power elite involving individuals who are able to move from one seat of institutional power to another.
 They, therefore, have a wide range of knowledge and interests in many influential organizations, and are, as Mills describes, "professional go-betweens of economic, political, and military affairs".
 Relentless expansion of capitalism and the globalizing of economic and military power bind leaders of the power elite into complex relationships with nation states that generate global-scale class divisions.
 Sociologist Manuel Castells writes in The Rise of the Network Society that contemporary globalization does not mean that "everything in the global economy is global".

-So, a global economy becomes characterized by fundamental social inequalities with respect to the "level of integration, competitive potential and share of the benefits from economic growth".
-Castells cites a kind of "double movement" where on one hand, "valuable segments of territories and people" become "linked in the global networks of value making and wealth appropriation", while, on the other, "everything and everyone" that is not valued by established networks gets "switched off...and ultimately discarded".
-These evolutions have also led many social scientists to explore empirically the possible emergence of a new transnational and cohesive social class at the top of the social ladder: a global elite.
-But, the wide-ranging effects of global capitalism ultimately affect everyone on the planet, as economies around the world come to depend on the functioning of global financial markets, technologies, trade and labor.
+Global economies may be characterized by fundamental social inequalities with respect to the "level of integration, competitive potential and share of the benefits from economic growth".
+Castells cites a kind of "double movement" where on one hand, "valuable segments of territories and people" become "linked in the global networks of value making and wealth appropriation", while, on the other, "everything and everyone" that is not valued by established networks gets "switched off [...] and ultimately discarded".
+These evolutions have also led social scientists to explore empirically the possible emergence of a new transnational and cohesive social class at the top of the social ladder: a global oligarchy or super-bourgeoisie elite.
+The wide-ranging effects of global capitalism ultimately affect everyone on the planet, as economies around the world come to depend on the functioning of global financial markets, technologies, trade, and labor.